bloominstituteoftechnology/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+Express Middleware
+Express Router

 - [ ] Describe Middleware?
+Middleware is a function that is executed before the endpoint function is ran.

 - [ ] Describe a Resource?
+A resource is data that is returned from a database after an api endpoint is invoked.

 - [ ] What can the API return to help clients know if a request was successful?
+It can return a status code and also an JSON onject with data that was requested.

 - [ ] How can we partition our application into sub-applications?
+We can use an express router and also by importing an exporting variables between files.

 ## Minimum Viable Product